Wings (1927) Directed by William A. Wellman. Richard Arlen, Charles “Buddy” Rogers, Clara Bow, Jobyna Ralston (139 min.)

 Cooper made such an impression that he was soon starred opposite Fay Wray in his own flyboy movie, “Legion of the Condemned.”

 Although ostensibly a movie glorifying war and the military, Wings is a reminder at how many victories were won by obedient soldiers marching to certain death towards a barrage of enemy gunfire.
 This is a film made by those who fully understood the horrors of battle.
 The wrenching scenes of departure in the beginning are echoed by the sorrow of the parents whose little boy will never return home.
 And remember, when this film was made, few people had ever been up in an airplane, flown above the clouds and seen the world from the air.
 The audience at the North Carolina Museum of Art screening were deeply involved with the thrills, the emotion and the terror, thanks to David Drazin’s excellent score and the superb print from the Library of Congress (thanks, as always, to Mike Mashon and Patrick Loughney).
+Drazin asserts that this is one of the most difficult silent films for which to play, since you have to fight WW I for over two hours on the keyboard.

 The dawn patrol sequence used an early wide screen process called Magnascope.
 In the big cities, there were drummers behind the screen creating the rolling sound of the airplane motors.
-At one point in the orchestral score, there was a cue that signaled a stage hand to open the curtains wider, and a special lens was put on the projector to make the image larger.
+At one point in the orchestral score, there was a cue that signaled a stagehand to open the curtains wider, and a special lens was put on the projector to make the image larger.
 Brownlow says, “Wings gets better the older it becomes.
 Values that once seemed overly sentimental now seem so much a part of their time that they no longer irritate.
 For most of its length, Wings avoids the grimness of war and captures exactly the fierce romanticism that so many veterans feel for it.”
 Wings was a smashing success and the very first Academy Award winner for Best Picture.
-But, there was trouble on the horizon.
+But there was trouble on the horizon.
 In a theater down the street, recently converted to sound, Al Jolson was crooning, “Mammy.”

 (Photo of three stars from Jerry Ohlinger’s Movie Materials Store.
 “Buddy” and “his” dog from the July, 1928 Photoplay Magazine.
 Legion of the Condemned from a 1928 Chicago Tribune movie star scrapbook.
 All other photos from the Photoplay novelization of Wings by John Monk Saunders.
 Sources include The Parade’s Gone By, and The War, the West and the Wilderness both by the exhalted Kevin Brownlow, Classics of the Silent Screen by Joe Franklin (ghost-written by William K. Everson), Clara Bow: Running Wild by David Stenn, “Richard Arlen” by DeWitt Bodeen in the June-July, 1979 Films in Review, “Charles (Buddy) Rogers by Kevin Lewis in the December, 1987 Films in Review, “William Wellman” by John Gallagher in the May, 1982 Films in Review, Pickford, The Woman Who Made Hollywood by Eileen Whitfield, William A. Wellman by Frank T. Thompson, Aviation in the Cinema by Stephen Pendo, Wampas Baby Stars by Roy Liebman.
 The David Drazin website has quotes, a list of scores and soundclips)